eForms Logo

 7. Security Deposit Receipt (conditional) – The landlord must provide a receipt for the security deposit stating the name and address of the banking institution where the funds are to be held on behalf of the tenant.[6]

-8. Voter Registration Packet (Seattle only) – The landlord must provide a voter registration packet to any prospective tenant to whom they offer a rental contract.[7]
+8. Voter Registration Packet (City of Seattle ONLY) – The landlord must provide a voter registration packet to any prospective tenant to whom they offer a rental contract.[7]

 Security Deposits